521 East Main Street | Niles, MI | 49120

 Connecting with family and friends through trips to different states, trips "Up North" to a favorite family hangout or relaxing by a campfire are some of her favorite pastimes.
 She enjoys Michigan Basketball, gardening and home improvement projects, but her sons, Brennan and Tyler are her favorite conversation topic.

-Since moving to Niles Heather has become very active in the community.
-She currently serves as a Victim’s Advocate for the Berrien County Sheriff’s Department’s Victim Services Unit and as President of the Women’s Auxiliary for the New Buffalo Township Fire Department.
+Since moving to the area Heather has become very active in the community.
+When not working, Heather volunteers for several causes including serving as a Victim’s Advocate for the Berrien County Sheriff’s Department’s Victim Services Unit for over 10 years, while living in New Buffalo she served as President of the New Buffalo Township Fire Department Auxiliary for over 7 years and is a current member of Niles Service League..

 Tami Helmuth-DeLong joined the Brown Funeral Home staff in October of 2017, after several years in the funeral industry.